venture-23/icon-token-standard/README.md

 git clone https://github.com/venture-23/icon-token-standard.git
 ```

-If you wish to deploy a new token or upgrade an existing token then,
+If you wish to deploy a new cross chain token then,
 change into the directory.

 ```